 He drags his gaze down my body.
 It’s a thorough perusal—intimate, penetrating—flames sparking along my skin.
 His eyes linger on me, but he doesn’t speak.
 He rolls the pinky ring on his left hand the way he does when he’s puzzling something out.
 An ache travels up my thighs, heat expanding below my ribs.
 The longer he stays quiet, the more my skin tingles.

 Finally, he releases his ring and slides his hand over my lower back.
-He leans forward and whispers, “I’ve wanted to do very dirty things you and you since Aspen, but I care about you too much to act on it.
+He leans forward and whispers, “I’ve wanted to do very dirty things to you and with you since Aspen, but I care about you too much to act on it.
 Hence my dickishness and the weirdness.”

 THE OVER THE TOP SERIES